cbig/zonator/README.md

 install.packages("devtools")
 ```

-2. Then install `zonator` directly from GitHub:
+2. Then install `zonator` directly from GitHub (run the following line in R:
 ```
 install_github("zonator", "cbig")
 ```